jdsofer/scatterbags-phonebuild/README.md

 # Scatter Bag

 Scatter Bag is a simple and fun HTML5 game.
-The goal of the game is to get each falling briefcase onto the platform that matches its color.
+The goal of the game is to get each falling, colored briefcase into the cart that matches its color.

 **NOTE: The framework we used appears to have some bugs in Google Chrome.
-We recommend playing on Firefox, Safari, or Microsoft Edge (not Internet Explorer).**
+We recommend playing on Firefox, Safari, or Edge (not Internet Explorer).**

 ## Controls

 The player controls the three ledges in the middle of the screen.

 - Desktop: Left and right arrow keys
-- Mobile: Touch and hold left or right half of the screen
+- Mobile: Touch and hold the left or right half of the screen

 ## Research